SanduIrina/Mortal-Kombat-XL-bot/Readme.md

 Higher resolution = fewer, slower frames

 Your downscale factor will not impact the other player's streaming performance in any way.

+During the final championship, you can send this request manually using tools like Postman, until the champion select phase ends.

 ## Admin commands